-Agliano Terme it is located at the extreme southern side of the Monferrato.
+Agliano Terme rises on the extreme southern side of the Monferrato.

 It covers an area of 15.45 km² and has a population of about 1600 inhabitants.

 It is 17 km from Asti, the provincial capital.

-The international fame of Agliano Terme is easily deduced from its toponym: in 1770 in a field of Agliano, in the Vallata delle Fonti, a spring source was discovered that emitted a peculiar smell, deriving from the sulfur, then used by the inhabitants to cure the most disparate diseases.
+The international reputation of Agliano Terme is easily deduced from its toponym: in 1770 in a field of Agliano, a spring source was discovered that emitted a peculiar smell, deriving from the sulfur, then used by the inhabitants to cure the most disparate diseases.

-Waters of Agliano, the Fons Salutis and the Fonte di San Rocco, are today considered among the most complete to treat inflammatory diseases of the digestive system and, if inhaled, help to relieve the problems of the upper respiratory tract.
+The waters of Agliano, the Fons Salutis, and the Fonte di San Rocco, are today considered among the most complete to treat inflammatory diseases of the digestive system and, if inhaled, help to relieve the problems of the upper respiratory tract.

 The first signs of the existence of Agliano Terme date back to 400 AD.

-Agliano acquired renown in the Middle Ages for the famous Bianca Lancia, a splendid woman who was fascinated by Frederick II of Swabia (son of Emperor Henry VI and Constance of Altavilla): the two had a son, Manfredi, who was later King of Naples and of Sicily and who died, in 1266 in Benevento, fighting against Carlo d'Angiò.
+Agliano acquired renown in the Middle Ages for the famous Bianca Lancia, a splendid woman who was fascinated by Frederick II of Swabia.

 The town was then a theater of war between the Guelphs and Ghibellines, and later it was aggregated to the dominions of the Savoy.

 During the wars between the Duke of Savoy and the Spaniards for the succession of Monferrato, Agliano had to succumb to multiple disasters, including the destruction of its castle.

 In modern times, Agliano distinguished itself for the fight against the fascist regime: for this reason, in 1998, the municipality was awarded the gold medal to the partisan value.